 “That Mr. Toledo stuff… My name is Luis, so please call me Luis.
 When people call me Mr. Toledo, it makes me feel old.”

 “Very well then, Luis, pleasure to meet you,” corrected herself Kate.

 “You know, I was joking.
 Call me Mr. Toledo, that makes me feel more important,” said Luis and laughed.

 “You don’t need to apologize, Kate.
 I am just an old man who likes to joke,” said Luis.
 “Actually, I should apologize to you.
 I wasn’t behaving very politely to a person who I have just got to know with.
 I am sorry.”

-“It’s ok, Mrs. Rasi warned me,” assured him Kate.
+“It’s okay, Mrs. Rasi warned me,” assured him Kate.